 A steamy mug of honey-lemon tea is a classic remedy for the common cold.
 But is this soothing concoction really an effective way to alleviate symptoms or is it simply an urban myth?
 Here's what the research has to say about whether lemon and honey really work.

-Honey and Coughs
+Honey for Cough and Colds

-All scientific evidence aside, there's a reason people have been quaffing warm lemon and honey brews for generations.
-The flavor and scent are soothing and pleasant, and the effect on a cold-ridden throat is comforting at least.
-As with all things, exercise moderation and talk to your doctor if your symptoms fail to improve or get worse.
+All scientific evidence (or lack thereof) aside, there's a reason people have been quaffing warm lemon and honey brews for generations.
+The flavor and scent are soothing and pleasant, and the effect on a sore throat and pesky cough can be comforting.